Fred Spofforth © Getty Images

 Into top grade

-Spofforth achieved immediate success for Albert Club, and his most outstanding performance came against the Sydney University side, when he clean bowled seven batsmen, and finished with nine for 10.
+Spofforth achieved immediate success for Albert Club, and his most outstanding performance came against the Sydney University side, when he clean bowled seven batsmen, and finished with 9 for 10.
 The only batsman not dismissed by him was Edmund Burton, later Prime Minister of Australia.

-It was during the visit of Grace’s 1873-74 side, that Spofforth represented the New South Wales XVIII and had moderate success with figures of two for 16.
+It was during the visit of Grace’s 1873-74 side, that Spofforth represented the New South Wales XVIII and had moderate success with figures of 2 for 16.
 Grace commented that Spofforth was a promising youngster and a very fair bowler, who was a long, thin fellow standing in the deep field and throwing in terribly hard.

 There is a quaint story of WG at the nets in Melbourne, when Spofforth was supposedly one of the many youngsters bowling at him.
 “I stood at six feet three inches and weighed ten stone six, but I could bowl faster than any man in the world.
 WG was at the nets and I lolled up two or three balls in a funny slow way … Suddenly I sent down one of my very fastest.
 He lifted his bat half up his characteristic way but down went his off stump.
 And he called out in his quick fashion, when not liking anything, ‘Where did that come from?
 Who bowled that?’
 But I slipped away, having done my job.”